-- 6.2.4 One member of the Portfolio Committee for Finance to be nominated by the Portfolio Committee for Finance. - 6.3 The above Committee will meet at least quarterly to receive and review a report from the Chief Financial Officer containing full details of any actions taken by officials with respect to this Policy, and to consider any circumstances not covered by this Policy. - 6.3.1 The quorum for the Committee shall be 50% of the members plus one. - 6.3.2 Formal minutes of Committee meetings must be prepared and submitted to Council. - 6.4 The Chief Financial Officer will, after thorough review of any applications in terms of this Policy, be delegated to write off any amounts to the maximum of:- - 6.4.1 in the case of a household consumer an amount of R10,000 (excluding interest and penalties) per submission; and - 6.4.2 in the case of a business consumer an amount of R20,000 (excluding interest and penalties) per submission. - 6.5 Any amount in excess of the delegation provided for in paragraph 6.4 above must be submitted together with a recommendation to the Municipal Manager for consideration.
-The Municipal Manager will, after thorough review of any recommendation by the Chief Financial Officer and in terms of this Policy, be delegated to write off any amounts to the maximum of:- - 6.5.1 in the case of a household consumer an amount of R20,000 (excluding interest and penalties) per submission; and - 6.5.2 in the case of a business consumer an amount of R50,000 (excluding interest and penalties) per submission. - 6.6 Any amount in excess of the delegation provided for in paragraph 6.5 above may only be reviewed by the Mayor and must be submitted together with a recommendation to Council for consideration. - 6.7 All amounts to be written off in terms of Section 6.4 and Section 6.5 above must be considered individually and each case on its own merits must be separately reported to the Committee.
+- 6.2.4 One member of the Portfolio Committee for Finance to be nominated by the Portfolio Committee for Finance. - 6.3 The above Committee will meet at least quarterly to receive and review a report from the Chief Financial Officer containing full details of any actions taken by officials with respect to this Policy, and to consider any circumstances not covered by this Policy. - 6.3.1 The guorum for the Committee shall be 50% of the members plus one. - 6.3.2 Formal minutes of Committee meetings must be prepared and submitted to Council. - 6.4 The Chief Financial Officer will, after thorough review of any applications in terms of this Policy, be delegated to write off any amounts to the maximum of:- - 6.4.1 in the case of a household consumer an amount of R10,000 (excluding interest and penalties) per submission; and - 6.4.2 in the case of a business consumer an amount of R20,000 (excluding interest and penalties) per submission. - 6.5 Any amount in excess of the delegation provided for in paragraph 6.4 above must be submitted together with a recommendation to the Municipal Manager for consideration.
+The Municipal Manager will, after thorough review of any recommendation by the Chief Financial Officer and in terms of this Policy, be delegated to write off any amounts to the maximum of:- - 6.5.1 in the case of a household consumer an amount of R20,000 (excluding interest and penalties) per submission; and - 6.5.2 in the case of a business consumer an amount of R50,000 (excluding interest and penalties) per submission. - 6.6 Any amount in excess of the delegation provided for in paragraph 6.5 above may only be reviewed by the Committee to Monitor Debt to be written off and must be submitted together with a recommendation to Council for consideration.